 Worldwide, the population of RB survivors has grown thanks to curative therapies developed through decades of research1-3,13.
-However, with these treatments come toxicities, causing survivors to face later-life threats to their health such as new cancers (especially those patients with bilateral RB or unilateral RB with a germline mutation in the gene Rb1) and therapy-related late side effects9-11,14,15.
+However, with these treatments come toxicities, causing survivors to face later-life threats to their health such as second malignancies, especially in those patients with bilateral RB or unilateral RB with a germline mutation in the gene Rb1 9-11,14 like bone tumours, soft tissues sarcomas, and leukaemia during the adolescent, and during adulthood, melanomas, bladder, lung or breast cancer.
 This risk is magnified by exposure to EBRT and chemotherapy exposures.
 For example, RB survivors have a cumulative incidence rate of secondary cancers reported as high as 36% at 50 years from diagnosis in patients with hereditary/bilateral RB and 5.7% for nonhereditary/unilateral patients11.
-Some chemotherapy drugs are toxic to the ear.
-Children receiving systemic chemotherapy need audiological assessments.
+Therapy-related late side effects,15 like hearing loss can happen after some chemotherapy drugs.

 1Dimaras H, Kimani K, Dimba EAO, et al. Retinoblastoma.
 The Lancet.379(9824):1436-1446.